Emerald Trail Master plan approved by Jacksonville City Council

 Tier 1 includes 6.8 miles of new trail at a cost of approximately $13.59 million:

-- Segment 1 - Model Project: South end of S-Line on State Street to the intersection of Park Street and Stone-wall Street.
+- Segment 1 - Model Project: South end of S-Line on State Street to the intersection of Park and Stonewall streets.

 - Segment 2 - Hogan Street Connector: Hogans Creek at 1st Street to the Northbank Riverwalk at the Landing.